-Key ruling due for women on trial in Kim Jong Nam killing
+Judge orders women to begin defense in Kim Jong Nam’s murder

-SHAH ALAM, Malaysia (AP) - Two Southeast Asian women on trial for the brazen assassination of the North Korean leader’s half brother arrived at a Malaysian court Thursday to hear a judge’s decision on whether to call them to enter their defense or acquit them of murder.
+SHAH ALAM, Malaysia (AP) - Two women on trial for the brazen assassination of the North Korean leader’s half brother were told Thursday to make their defense after the judge found evidence of a “well-planned conspiracy,” extending their murder trial until next year.

-A defense phase of the trial could take several more months.
-If they are acquitted, they may not be freed right away as prosecutors could appeal as well as push forward with separate charges for overstaying their visas.

-Indonesia’s Siti Aisyah, 25, and Vietnam’s Doan Thi Huong, 29, are accused of smearing VX nerve agent on Kim Jong Nam’s face in an airport terminal in Kuala Lumpur on Feb.
+Indonesia’s Siti Aisyah and Vietnam’s Doan Thi Huong are accused of smearing VX nerve agent on Kim Jong Nam’s face in an airport terminal in Kuala Lumpur on Feb.
 13, 2017.
-The women have said they thought they were taking part in a prank for a hidden-camera show.

-During the six-month trial, prosecutors have laid out a murder plot involving four suspected North Korean government agents who recruited and trained the two women and provided them with the VX used to kill Kim.
-All four fled the country the same morning Kim was killed.
+High Court Judge Azmi Ariffin said there was inadequate proof to show it was a political assassination.
+He said he wasn’t persuaded by defense argument that the women thought they were taking part in a prank for a hidden-camera show.
+But enough evidence had been presented in the six-month trial to infer the women and four North Korean suspects at large had meticulously engaged in a “well-planned conspiracy” to kill Kim “systemically,” he said.

+“I must therefore call upon them to enter their defense,” the judge said after reading his ruling for more than two hours.

+“I had hoped the court would announce that she is innocent but now we are really worried for her,” he said.
+Huong’s brother, Doan Van Binh, said the family hopes she will receive a fair trial.

+Aisyah, 25, and Huong, 29, told the court they would testify under oath in their defense.
+Aisyah, who will be the first to take the stand when the trial resumes Nov.
+1, later cried and was consoled by her lawyers and Indonesian officials.
+Huong was calm.
+The judge set hearing dates that extend until next February.

-The two young Southeast Asian women are the only suspects in custody and face the death penalty if convicted.
+The women are accused of colluding with four North Korean suspects who fled the country the same morning Kim was killed.
+Aisyah and Huong are the only suspects in custody and face the death penalty if convicted.

+According to the case presented so far, the four men known to Aisyah and Huong by code names recruited, trained and supplied the women with the banned chemical weapon that they smeared on Kim’s face.

-Airport security footage shown in court captured the moment of the attack and prosecutors said linked the women to the other suspects.
+Airport security footage shown in court captured the moment of the attack and prosecutors also said the camera images linked the women to the four male suspects.
 Shortly after Kim arrived at the airport, Huong was seen approaching him, clasping her hands on his face from behind and then fleeing.
 Another blurred figure was also seen running away from Kim and a police investigator testified that it was Aisyah.

 Kim died within two hours of the attack.